gongyiling/entt/docs/md/entity.md

 # Vademecum

-The registry to store, the views and the groups to iterate.
+The registry to store, the views to iterate.
 That's all.

 An entity (the _E_ of an _ECS_) is an opaque identifier that users should use as-is.
 Inspecting an identifier isn't recommended since its format can change in